msusdev/The-DevZone/README.md

 - **SCALE CLOUD-NATIVE APPS AND ACCELERATE APP MODERNIZATION**: Scale your application innovation and modernization with cloud-native technologies and fully managed databases—without compromise.
 Today’s announcements highlight our latest innovations to help you build applications for the cloud and accelerate modernization.
 Learn more below and in [Scott Guthrie’s blog post](https://aka.ms/Build22/Theme2Blog).
 - **ACCELERATE INNOVATION AND ACHIEVE AGILITY WITH A TRUSTED, INTEGRATED DATA PLATFORM WITH HYBRID AND MULTICLOUD CAPABILITIES**: we’re announcing the Microsoft Intelligent Data Platform, the leading cloud data platform that empowers organizations to invest more time creating value rather than integrating and managing their data estate.
 Learn more in [Rohan Kumar’s blog post.](https://azure.microsoft.com/en-us/blog/introducing-the-microsoft-intelligent-data-platform/).

+Listen to [Satya Nadella Keynote](https://mybuild.microsoft.com/en-US/sessions/68db9504-7c75-4a73-8562-dbbd669a3e1f?source=sessions) @ Microsoft Build
 ---

 ## Microsoft Book of News
+Discover all the announcments that happened at Microsoft Build.
 The Book of News covers announcements from these 5 areas:
 | Section | Announcements |
 | --- | --- |
 | Azure | [AI, Cloud Native, Data, Hybrid, Infra, Migration & Modernization, Dev Tools & DevOps](https://news.microsoft.com/build-2022-book-of-news/#a-11-azure-ai)|